WORKPOINTS...The Job Performance Specialists!

 WELCOME

 In these uncertain economic times we are all worried about the future, and whether we are going to have a place of employment or not.
-We do have strength in numbers and we would like to hear from you about work related problems, issues and solutions.
+With all the stress of trying to keep our jobs, how do we handle a supervisor who is unreasonable, overly demanding, controlling, and oppressive?
 It is through sharing of ideas that great things can be achieved.
-Visit our website to find out more about us... http://www.workpoints1.com
+Visit our website to find out more about us...

 CONFLICT